ogurcan/blockchain/ethereum/local-private-network/contracts/SimpleBidding/README.md

 >
 ```

-### Separating the Geth Clients
+## Separating the Geth Clients

 It is hard to follow which stakeholder doing what when we show them inside one single `geth` client.
-A better practice would be opening a `geth` client for each stakeholder.
+A better (and more realistic) practice would be opening a `geth` client for each stakeholder.

-> Note that, we are running our examples in a local private network where there is one single node (for instance) which has several accounts.
+> Remeber that, we are running our examples in a local private network where there is one single node (for instance) which has several accounts.

 ![Separated Console Usage](contract_usage_several_consoles.png)

 ## What's next?